 You let your tree dry out

 Every year, fire departments respond to about 210 Christmas tree-related fires, according to the National Fire Protection Association.
 And while that means the odds of your tree catching fire aren’t all that high, the damage could be worse if anything does happen.
 One in 31 Christmas tree fires is deadly, while just one in 144 of total home fires kills someone inside, according to the U.S. Fire Administration.
-(Learn more 11 scary ways winter can kill you.)
 Most are caused by electrical problems or putting a tree too close to a heat source, but there are other steps you can take, too.
 A nicely watered tree isn’t a risk, but a dry tree is more prone to go up in flames.
 Make sure you buy a fresh tree, then slice a piece off the bottom of the trunk before setting it up to help it absorb water, Holtzman suggests.
 If you use a fake tree, check the box to make sure it’s fire-resistant.
 Check out these other 12 secrets Christmas trees wish you knew.

 You plug your lights in any old outlet

 Outdoor holiday lights should only be plugged into ground-fault circuit interrupter (GFCI) outlets, which monitors electric currents to protect you from electrical shock.
 They look similar to other outlets but have a test and reset buttons on them.
 The National Electric Code requires new outlets in bathrooms, outdoor spaces, kitchens, and other areas near water to use GFCI outlets, but some older homes might not have the protections.
 If yours doesn’t, you can buy a GFCI adapter for as little as $10 from a home improvement store.
 Find out the 10 other hidden holiday dangers to avoid this season.